Skip to content

 DFF.THREAD.submit(...)

-Use the thread pool to invoke a function.
+Use the thread pool to call a function

 Example